 In autumn 2020 we asked interested people about their key transport issues and priorities through the WSTP review survey.
 A summary of the feedback received can be viewed in the report below.

-This information has been used to develop the draft West Sussex Transport Plan which sets out how the County Council intends to address challenges including:
+This information was used to develop the draft West Sussex Transport Plan which sets out how the County Council intends to address challenges including:

 - transport emissions and climate change